 Walk the trails; frolic in the gardens; enjoy picnics under shaded tree groves.

 If you like wildlife, there will be plenty of birds to catalogue in your birdwatching journal, and small mammals can always be observed scurrying up trees or diving under bushes.

 There are other activities to enjoy as well.

 You can play disc golf; you can fire up a grill.

 You can even rent a bike and take it along one of the many trails that winds through the park.

-If you’re looking for Kalamazoo attractions that celebrate nature, it’s hard to beat the Leila Arboretum.
+If you’re looking for attractions near Kalamazoo that celebrate nature, it’s hard to beat the Leila Arboretum.